-Himalayan HealthCare (HHC) has been working in Nepal for 20 years to deliver health, education and income-generating programs to 265,000 individuals in hard-to-reach villages, most of which are accessible only by foot.
+Himalayan HealthCare (HHC) has been working in Nepal for 25 years to deliver health, education and income-generating programs to hundreds of thousands of individuals in hard-to-reach villages, most of which are accessible only by foot.
 HHC trains local health providers and supports community education programs on nutrition, disease prevention and family planning, offering long-term, sustainable solutions to Nepal's health and development challenges.

 Nepal is one of the world's least developed countries.
 Half the population lives in poverty, with high rates of malnourishment, child mortality and illiteracy.
 A decade-long civil war further hindered the government's ability to provide healthcare.
 The Ilam region, high in the Himalayas, previously had only one doctor to serve its entire population of 250,000, leaving villagers without adequate healthcare and forcing many to travel long distances to clinics in the lowlands or Indian bordertowns.